Companies receive around 250 resumes for each corporate job opening.

 Screening candidates is the most challenging task during the recruitment process for about 43% of HR professionals.

-Studies show that talent acquisition professionals spend, on average, nearly ⅓ of their workweek sourcing candidates for a single role!
-That’s about 13 hours spent every week looking for the right candidate.
+Studies show that talent acquisition professionals spend, on average, nearly ⅓ of their workweek sourcing job seekers for a single role!
+That’s about 13 hours spent every week looking for the best candidate.
 But what in that process is the most challenging for them?

 The most challenging tasks are screening candidates (43% of respondents), selecting candidates for the interview stage (41% of recruiters), and going through large numbers of applicants (38% of respondents).